 As a Catholic school, we aim to provide a Catholic education for all our pupils.
 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be fully supported by all families in the school.
-We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
+All parents are therefore expected to give their full, unreserved and positive support for the aims and ethos of the school.
 This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.